Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-01-learning-jquery.md

 <br/>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uO4Qxymj26w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Now, try some of these other methods.
-In the video below, I will go through a number of them.
+Now, try some of these other methods and see what happens.
+Just replace fadeOut with the name of the function you want to try.

 What about animate?
 It is a little different than the other methods listed above.
 Let's look at it closer.

 ```html
 <!DOCTYPE html>